-Most children - particularly those under the age of 10 - catch chickenpox thanks to the fact that the virus that causes it is highly infectious.
-This explains why more than 90 percent of adults are immune to chickenpox, because if you get it once, you become immune to the virus.
+Most children - particularly those under the age of 10 - catch chickenpox (i) thanks to the fact that the virus that causes it is highly infectious.
+This explains why more than 90 percent of adults are immune to chickenpox, because if you get it once, you become immune to the virus (i).

 But after a child has chickenpox, the virus - called varicella-zoster - travels up a nerve root near the spine and stays there, lying dormant.
 And in later life it can reactivate, causing a condition called shingles.
-Shingles is quite common, as according to the NHS one in four people will have at least one episode during their life.
+Shingles is quite common, with one in four people having at least one episode during their life (ii).

 Both chickenpox and shingles cause a rash that turn into itchy blisters.
 With chickenpox, the rash can cover a child's body - though some children have a mild attack with just a few spots.
 Other symptoms are similar to those of flu, such as a high temperature, aches and pains and nausea.
 If you catch chickenpox as an adult, these flu-like symptoms can be worse than if you'd had it as a child (in fact, the older you are getting chickenpox, the worse your symptoms tend to be).

 The shingles rash, on the other hand, most commonly affects one side of the body, usually the upper body - though you can also get it on your head and neck, and even your eyes.
 But while the chickenpox rash is just very itchy, the shingles rash also causes a dull or burning pain - which can be severe in some people - and you may experience tingling and numbness too.
 Like chickenpox, shingles can cause flu-like symptoms such as headache and a high temperature.
 Itchy rashes from both conditions are more likely to be worse if you have an existing skin condition such as eczema.